-Also, try to practice healthy sleep habits, Dr. Sonpal recommends.
-Staying up late at night, especially for work purposes, can definitely contribute to your anxiety or stress, causing nausea when you wake up.
+Also, try to practice healthy sleep habits, Dr. Sonpal says.
+Staying up late at night, especially for work purposes, can contribute to anxiety or stress, potentially leading to nausea when you wake up.

 If you've started a new birth control, it may be the cause of your unwanted a.m. nausea.
 Nausea, dizziness and bloating are common side effects of combination birth control pills, according to the Mayo Clinic.

-The fix: If you think your new birth control pills may be causing unwanted side effects, you should consult your prescribing doctor to help manage symptoms or change your medications completely.
+Fix it: If you think your new birth control pills may be causing unwanted side effects, talk to your prescribing doctor to help manage your symptoms or change your medication completely.